If your science project requires observations from both HST and the Chandra X-ray Observatory

 By agreement with the Chandra X-ray Center

 (CXC), STScI will be able to award up to 400 kiloseconds of Chandra observing time.
 Similarly the CXC will be able to award up to 100 orbits of HST time to highly rated proposals awarded Chandra time in its TAC process.
 The only criterion above and beyond the usual review criteria is that the project must be fundamentally of a multi-wavelength nature, and that both sets of data are required to meet the science goals.
 It is not essential that the project requires simultaneous Chandra and HST observations.
-Chandra time will only be awarded in conjunction with new HST observations (and should not be proposed for in conjunction with an Archival Research or Theory Proposal).
+Chandra time will only be awarded in conjunction with new HST observations (and should not be proposed for in conjunction with an AR or Theory Proposal).

 While there is multi-wavelength expertise in the review panels for both observatories, typically the HST panels will be stronger in IR/optical/UV science and the Chandra panels in X-ray science.

 Establishing the technical feasibility of the Chandra observations is the responsibility of the PI, who should review the Chandra documentation or consult with the CXC.
 A description of the technical information that should be included in the proposal is given in Section 9.4.1

 .
 For proposals that are approved by HST, the CXC will perform detailed feasibility checks in Chandra Cycle 19.
 The CXC reserves the right to reject any previously HST-approved observation that proves infeasible, impossible to schedule, and/or dangerous to the Chandra instruments.
 Any Chandra observations that prove infeasible or impossible could jeopardize the overall science program and may cause revocation of the corresponding HST observations.
 Duplicate Chandra observations may also be rejected by the CXC.